json-everything/json-everything/json-everything.net/wwwroot/md/examples/schema/external-schemas.md

 References typically come in two flavors: internal and external.
 Internal references can be identified by the `$ref` keyword along with a fragment-only URI in the form of a JSON Pointer, such as `#/$defs/foo`.
 However, it's common to define your schemas across several files.
 These are external references and the value for `$ref` in these cases needs to indicate the file, e.g. `https://my-example.org/schema`.

-***NOTE** You _can_ reference a subschema of an external document by giving the patht to the file and a pointer to a subschema, but this isn't usually done.
+***NOTE** You _can_ reference a subschema of an external document by giving the path to the file and a pointer to a subschema, but this isn't usually done.
 Instead, that subschema would be extracted into its own file to be referenced by both schemas.*

 ## Resolving references